ravisingh111076/maze/README.md

 Application has been built using java 8, spring boot, swing and lombok, which provides some of key features such as dependency injection, builders etc out of box.
-Here is some components below.
+Here are some components/services below.

 - MazeDataService

   Purpose - Creates maze data set.
   - Deals with reading txt data
   - Builds maze data set
   - Perform basic validation.
   - will throw InvalidMazeException.

-- MazeUIComponentService
+- MazeUIComponentService<br/>
   Create MazeComponentDataSet from MazeDataSet.
   - Consumes maze data set
   - transforms into smallest visual maze unit.(JLabel)

-- MazeNavigator
+- MazeNavigator<br/>
-  Responsible handling navigation.
+  Responsible for handling navigation.

-- MazeUI
+- MazeUI<br/>
   Builds Maze GUI, listens to all action.

 ### Compile and Run from command